Billy Johnson (racing driver): Sports cars

 In 2012, Johnson made his Rolex Daytona Prototype debut with Doran Racing Sunday morning after illness and injury left the team short on drivers mid-race and Johnson filling in having never driven a Prototype.
-Driving for Roush, he claimed wins at Daytona and Mid-Ohio, and a podium finish in a one-off ST race at Lime Rock and a top-5 driving a BMW M3 for RumBum Racing.
+Driving for Roush, he claimed wins at Daytona and Mid-Ohio, and a podium finish in a one-off ST race at Lime Rock and a top-five driving a BMW M3 for RumBum Racing.

+Johnson's No. 007 at the 12 Hours of Sebring in 2013.

-In 2013, Johnson made his American LeMans Series Debut driving for Aston Martin Racing in the 2013 12 Hours of Sebring, finishing ninth.
+In 2013, Johnson made his American Le Mans Series Debut driving for Aston Martin Racing in the 2013 12 Hours of Sebring, finishing ninth.
 He won at Daytona and Lime Rock in the Continental Tire Sports Car Challenge GS class and had a podium finish at Laguna Seca in the Turner Motorsports BMW M3 in the GT class.

 In 2014, Johnson switched to Multimatic Motorsports in the Continental Tire Sports Car Challenge series driving the Boss 302R with Ian James winning the season finale at Road Atlanta.
 He also drove for Scuderia Corsa in the Ferrari 458 in the GTD class in the 24 Hours of Daytona with Ken Wilden, Dave Empringham, and Rod Randall.

 In 2015, Johnson drove with Scott Maxwell in the Boss 302R and debut the Ford Shelby GT350R-C, finishing third in the Championship and winning at Lime Rock.
 He returned with Turner to drive a BMW Z4 at Petit Le Mans.

+Johnson's No. 66 at the 24 Hours of Le Mans in 2016.

 In 2016, Johnson joined Chip Ganassi Racing's FIA World Endurance Championship team, driving the No. 66 Ford GT in the first three races of the season, including the 24 Hours of Le Mans; sharing the car with Olivier Pla and Stefan Mücke, he was the only American to race for Ford in the series that year.
-They finished 4th at LeMans.
+They finished fourth at LeMans.

-He won the 2016 Continental Tire Sports Car Challenge Championship in the Ford Shelby GT350R-C with Scott Maxwell, winning six races that year - Daytona, Mosport, Lime Rock, Road America, COTA, and Road Atlanta.
+Johnson won the 2016 Continental Tire SportsCar Challenge Championship in the Ford Shelby GT350R-C with Scott Maxwell, winning six races that year - Daytona, Mosport, Lime Rock, Road America, COTA, and Road Atlanta.

-He returned to run the 2018–19 FIA World Endurance Championship, and won the opening race at Spa.
+Johnson returned to run the 2018–19 FIA World Endurance Championship, and won the opening race at Spa.

 Testing and coaching

-Johnson has been involved as a test driver for Ford Motor Company and Multimatic Motorsports during the development of the GT350/R, 2016 Ford GT, Ford GT GTE/GTLM, Mustang GT4, FP350S, Mustang Performance Pack 2, and the new GT500.
-In addition to testing and development, he has also provided road racing training for Roush drivers Carl Edwards, Greg Biffle, Joey Logano, Brad Keselowski, Chris Buescher, Ricky Stenhouse, Darrell Wallace Jr., Aric Almirola.
+Johnson has been involved as a development driver for Ford Motor Company and Multimatic Motorsports during the development of the 2016 Ford GT, Ford GT GTE/GTLM, Mustang GT4, FP350S, Mustang Performance Pack 2, GT350/R, and the new GT500.
+In addition to testing and development, he has also provided road racing training for Roush drivers Carl Edwards, Greg Biffle, Joey Logano, Brad Keselowski, Chris Buescher, Ricky Stenhouse Jr., Bubba Wallace, Aric Almirola.